Learn how to make keto lemon pound cake! An easy coconut flour cake with a delicious buttery texture and tangy lemon

 Pour the liquid ingredients onto the dry ingredients.

 Stir all the ingredients together with a baking spoon until it forms a consistent cake batter with no lumps.
 Combine for at least 2 minutes to make sure the coconut flour fiber absorbs the moisture.

 Transfer the cake batter onto the loaf pan.
 Make sure you are using the same loaf pan size or it will impact your baking time.

 Place the loaf pan in the center of your oven and bake at 180°C (350°F), fan-forced mode if you can for 15 minutes.
-After 15 minutes decrease temperature to 160°C (320°F) and cover the loaf pan with a loose piece foil.
+After 15 minutes decrease the temperature to 160°C (320°F) and cover the loaf pan with a loose piece of foil.
 This will avoid the top to burn and the middle to bake slowly.
 Keep baking for 45-60 minutes in total, or until a toothpick inserted in the center of the pound cake comes out with little to no crumbs on it.

 Cool for 10 minutes in the loaf pan, then lift out the pound cake from the pan using the parchment paper.

 Transfer to a cooling rack to cool completely.
 It is a thick cake and it usually takes 3 hours to fully cool.
 Be patient and add the lemon glazing on the cake when it reaches room temperature, not before!

-To make the lemon glazing, whisk together the sugar free powdered erythritol with lemon juice until no lumps remain.
-If needed add more lemon juice to get a thinner glazing or more powdered sweetener to get a thicker glazing.
+To make the lemon glazing, whisk together the sugar-free powdered erythritol with lemon juice until no lumps remain.
+If needed add more lemon juice to get a thinner glazing or more powdered sweetener to get thicker glazing.

 Drizzle consistency over the cooled pound cake.

-You can place the cake few minutes in the freezer to set the glazing if too runny.
+You can place the cake a few minutes in the freezer to set the glazing if too runny.

 Store your cake in the pantry on a cake box for up to 3 or 4 days.
 Slice before serving to keep the cake moist.

-Enjoy as a breakfast, teatime, plain or with sugar free chia seed jam.
+Enjoy as breakfast, teatime, plain, or with sugar-free chia seed jam.

 How to freeze your pound cake?